Frequently Asked Questions

 4. Other Information:

-More information can be found on our PURE BATTLEFIELD Servers page.
+More information can be found on our PURE Servers page.

 Why don’t you have policies against attacking enemy uncaps?